williammurison/dspIIR/README.md

 Generally 10 - 20 Hz is advised as it is unlikely any user interaction would happen at a higher frequency than this.

+The activation thresholds for turning a slider to be recognized as 'on' and the threshold for modulation can both be changed in main.py.
+The scale spacing of the notes and base note can also be changed in main.py.

 ## Running the Software